 Notably, FeederWatchers were among the first to notice conjunctivitis in House Finches (“House Finch Eye Disease”).
 FeederWatch tracked the spread of the disease and gave participants information to reduce the chance of feeders spreading it.
 FeederWatch data has also been used to monitor effects on birds from West Nile virus.

-Each year, the project starts on the second Saturday of November and runs for 21 weeks.
-The 2018–2019 FeederWatch season begins on Saturday, November 10, and continues until Friday, April 5.
+The 2022–2023 FeederWatch season runs from November 1 through April 30.
 Participants should choose a portion of their yards that is easy to monitor, typically an area with a feeder that can be viewed from a single spot.
 If you take part, you’re asked to count the birds at your feeder on two consecutive days no more than once a week.
 New participants will be able to log in online and set up their count site on November 1.

 Participants receive the FeederWatch Handbook, which offers tips on how to attract and identify common feeder birds, and Winter Bird Highlights, an annual summary of FeederWatch findings, paid for with a small participation fee.